Generic Name: sumatriptan succinate

 Pharmacokinetic parameters following a 6 mg subcutaneous dose of Sumavel Dosepro into the abdomen were determined in 35 subjects (males and females).
 The maximum serum concentration (Cmax) (mean ± standard deviation) was 78.6 ± 17.3 ng/mL; the time to peak concentration (Tmax) was 12 minutes after dosing (range, 6 to 20 minutes); and the terminal half-life was 102 ± 12 minutes.

-Hepatic Impairment: The effect of hepatic disease on the pharmacokinetics of subcutaneously administered sumatriptan has been evaluated.
-There were no statistically significant differences in the pharmacokinetics of subcutaneously delivered sumatriptan in hepatically impaired patients compared to healthy controls.
+Hepatic Impairment: The effect of mild to moderate hepatic disease on the pharmacokinetics of subcutaneously administered sumatriptan has been evaluated.
+There were no significant differences in the pharmacokinetics of subcutaneously administered sumatriptan in moderately hepatically impaired subjects compared with healthy controls.
+The pharmacokinetics of subcutaneously administered sumatriptan in patients with severe hepatic impairment has not been studied.
+The use of Sumavel Dosepro in this population is not recommended [see Use in Specific Populations (8.6)].

 Race: The systemic clearance and Cmax of sumatriptan were similar in black (n = 34) and Caucasian (n = 38) healthy male subjects.

-Sumatriptan was not mutagenic when tested in the Ames test or the in vitro mammalian Chinese hamster V79/HGPRT assay.
-Sumatriptan was not clastogenic when tested in the in vitro human lymphocyte assay or the in vivo rat micronucleus assay.
+Mutagenesis: Sumatriptan was not mutagenic in the presence or absence of metabolic activation when tested in 2 gene mutation assays (the Ames test and the in vitro mammalian Chinese hamster V79/HGPRT assay).
+It was not clastogenic in 2 cytogenetics assays (the in vitro human lymphocyte assay and the in vivo rat micronucleus assay).

-Subcutaneous administration of sumatriptan to male and female rats prior to and throughout the mating period at doses approximately 50 times the maximum recommended human dose (MRHD) of 12 mg/day on a body surface area (mg/m2) basis produced no evidence of adverse effects on fertility.
+Impairment of Fertility: A fertility study (Segment I) by the subcutaneous route, during which male and female rats were dosed daily with sumatriptan prior to and throughout the mating period, has shown no evidence of impaired fertility at doses equivalent to approximately 100 times the maximum recommended single human dose of 6 mg on a mg/m2 basis.
 However, following oral administration, a treatment-related decrease in fertility, secondary to a decrease in mating, was seen for rats treated with 50 and 500 mg/kg/day.
+The no-effect dose for this finding was approximately 8 times the maximum recommended single human dose of 6 mg on a mg/m2 basis.
 It is not clear whether the problem is associated with the treatment of males or females or both.

-Dogs receiving oral sumatriptan developed corneal opacities and defects in the corneal epithelium.
+Corneal Opacities: Dogs receiving oral sumatriptan developed corneal opacities and defects in the corneal epithelium.
 Corneal opacities were seen at the lowest dosage tested, 2 mg/kg/day, and were present after 1 month of treatment.
 Defects in the corneal epithelium were noted in a 60-week study.
-Earlier examinations for these toxicities were not conducted, and no-effect doses were not established.
+Earlier examinations for these toxicities were not conducted and no-effect doses were not established; however, the relative exposure at the lowest dose tested was approximately 5 times the human exposure after a 100-mg oral dose or 3 times the human exposure after a 6 mg subcutaneous dose.

-In two US well-controlled clinical trials in 1,104 migraine patients with moderate or severe migraine pain, the onset of relief was rapid (less than 10 minutes) with a 6 mg subcutaneous dose of sumatriptan injection.
-Headache relief, as evidenced by a reduction in pain from severe or moderately severe to mild or no headache, was achieved in 70% of the patients within 1 hour of a single 6 mg subcutaneous dose of sumatriptan injection.
-Headache relief was achieved in approximately 82% of patients within 2 hours, and 65% of all patients were pain-free within 2 hours.
-Table 4 shows the 1- and 2-hour efficacy results for subcutaneous sumatriptan 6 mg.
+In 2 randomized, placebo-controlled clinical trials of sumatriptan injection 6 mg in 1,104 subjects with moderate or severe migraine pain, the onset of relief was less than 10 minutes.
+Headache relief, as defined by a reduction in pain from severe or moderately severe to mild or no headache, was achieved in 70% of the subjects within 1 hour of a single 6 mg subcutaneous dose of sumatriptan injection.
+Approximately 82% and 65% of subjects treated with sumatriptan 6 mg had headache relief and were pain free within 2 hours, respectively.

 |1-Hour Data||Study 1||Study 2|